New role due to growth

 How to apply

 If you are interested in this opportunity, please click "apply for this job" to submit your covering letter and CV.
-Applications will be assessed as they are received so we encourage you to apply as soon as possible, and applications with close Friday 27th May 2022.
+Applications will be assessed as they are received so we encourage you to apply as soon as possible.

-Please check out the Success Profile Pack which includes more information, including a full position description.
-Alternatively, please contact Louise Mann on firstname.lastname@example.org or 4927 2024 for a confidential discussion.
+You can also download the Success Profile Pack here which includes more information, including a full position description.
+Alternatively, for a confidential discussion please contact Wendy Donovan on email@example.com or (02) 4927 2015 or Rachael Levey firstname.lastname@example.org or (02) 4927 2029.

 At peoplefusion we don’t just accept diversity and inclusion — we celebrate it!
 We strive to create an environment of equal opportunity regardless of race, gender, sexual orientation, gender identity or expression, lifestyle, age, religion or physical ability, and welcome applications from people from all backgrounds.
 If you require any assistance with your application, please don’t hesitate to contact us.